Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Information-disclosure-vulnerabilities.md

 archives that contain a full snapshot of files within (or indeed outside) the web root, possibly enabling you to easily identify all content and functionality within the application.

-## 3. Find INFORMATION TO SERVER

-New functionality that has been deployed to the server for testing but not yet linked from the main application

-Default application functionality in an off-the-shelf application that has been superficially hidden from the user but is still present on the server.

-Old versions of files that have not been removed from the server.
-In the case of dynamic pages, these may contain vulnerabilities that have been fixed in the current version but that can still be exploited in the old version

 ## .
 Directory listings

 Web servers can be configured to automatically list the contents of directories that do not have an index page present.